 This restaurant is located in the Norway pavilion at Epcot and it is a great buffet, featuring foods you'll recognize and some wonderful Norwegian specialties as well.
 Of course, it is also a great place to meet all of the Disney princesses.

 Since you really can't make a wrong choice when it comes to Disney character dining, I think the best way to make your decision on where to eat is to let your favorite characters be your guide.
-Here's three of my top picks featuring
+Here's three of my top picks featuring some of my favorite characters.

 Chef Mickey's at the Contemporary Resort